datajoint/datajoint-tutorials/README.md

-# DataJoint interactive tutorial using GitHub Codespaces
+# DataJoint interactive tutorial with GitHub Codespace

 Interactive tutorials on the DataJoint framework, in python.
 Throughout this set of tutorials, you will learn

-- DataJoint basics
+- DataJoint basics (~1 hour)
     - Create schemas/tables
     - Table tiers (`Lookup`, `Manual`, `Imported`, `Computed`)
     - Insert entries and view entries in tables